Not sure where to start? Ask Notary Geek, upload the document, or use support if you already started. Ask Notary Geek Upload document Existing request

 When support helps most

-Use support when the provider instructions are unclear, the form needs a live notary step, the signer is outside the U.S., the IDs do not fit the provider checklist, or the provider rejected a prior submission.
+Use support after the wizard when the provider instructions are unclear, the form needs a live notary step, the signer is outside the U.S., the IDs do not fit the provider checklist, or the provider rejected a prior submission.

 Some customers also move from 1583 into notarization, apostille, or other document handling soon after mailbox setup.
 If that is part of the plan, tell us early so we can keep the notary and document workflow organized.